Did Milo Ventimiglia Reveal How Jack Dies On ‘This Is Us’? [Spoilers]

 — E!
 Online TV Scoop (@eonlineTV) March 8, 2017

 Further along those lines is what Mandy Moore told E!
-News that pretty much backed up what Milo Ventimiglia said about the fate of Jack.
-The station spoke to Moore, and specifically grilled her about what we can expect from Jack’s marriage to Rebecca (Mandy Moore, as we all know, plays Rebecca on This is Us).
+News that pretty much backed up what Milo Ventimiglia said regarding Jake’s fate.
+The station spoke to Moore and specifically grilled her about what we can expect from Jack’s marriage to Rebecca (Mandy Moore, as we all know, plays Rebecca on This Is Us).

-When last we left off with the couple, Rebecca and Jack were experiencing some tensions because Rebecca was going on tour with her band.
+When viewers last left off with the couple, Rebecca and Jack were experiencing some tensions because Rebecca was going on tour with her band.
 In addition to being away from her family for the first time in forever, Jack discovered that Rebecca and the band’s lead singer used to date, however briefly.
 That put a huge strain on their relationship.

 But Mandy Moore continued to emphasize that this isn’t going to lead to good things for the couple down the road.